 - 14 oz / 400ml canned crushed tomatoes

-- 1 cup fish broth (or chicken broth or water)
+- 1 cup fish broth/stock (or chicken or vegetable, Note 3)

-Combine the fish, lime juice, salt and pepper in a bowl.
+- Combine the fish, lime juice, oil, salt and pepper in a bowl.
 Cover with cling wrap and refrigerate for 20 minutes.

 a) Feast Magazine - Fish soup (moqueca baiana)

 c) Saveur - Brazilian Fish Stew

 d) Simply Recipes - Moqueca - Brazilian Fish Stew 6.
 Nutrition per serving assuming 4 servings, excludes rice.

 Originally published September 2015.
 Updated with new photos, brand new video and of course, a Life of Dozer section added!!